TGF-2023-24/Deportes/README.md

 ### Open in Browser:

 Once the server is running, open your web browser and navigate to http://127.0.0.1:8000/ by clicking or using Ctrl + click.

+## Imports

+To male an import, you need to install django extensions

+pip install django-extensions

+Then you have to run the command (inside the project directory)

+py manage.py runscript smartscore.import

+## When changings database

+Always makemigration and migrate

+py manage.py makemigrations
+py manage.py migrate